 Using the Shelley-Godwin Archive

 The Shelley-Godwin Archive is designed so that users can easily navigate, browse, and search for manuscript images and transcriptions.
-The main menu items — "Home Page," "About," "Frankenstein," "Search," and "Using the Archive" — are accessible from any page.
-As more items are added to the Archive, "Works" will replace "Frankenstein."
+The main menu items — "Home Page," "About," "Explore the Archive," "Search," and "Using the Archive" — are accessible from any page.

-The contents of the Archive are cataloged by notebook or manuscript, work, and author.
+The contents of the Archive are cataloged primarily by manuscript and work.
 The metadata associated with each manuscript page can be grouped together in a number of useful ways by creating a "manifest."
-For the Frankenstein manuscript drafts, for example, there are four physical manifests (one for each notebook) that list the shelfmark and the description of the notebook:
+For the Frankenstein manuscripts, for example, there are several manifests enabling the page images to be viewed in a variety of sequences.

-- Volume III Fair Copy in Chapter Sequence
+- Fair Copy in Chapter Sequence (Vol. III, Chaps.
+5-7 only) for the three-volume novel

-After clicking on Frankenstein in the the main menu, each of the manuscript notebooks are displayed.
-The manuscript images associated with a particular notebook can be selected by clicking on the arrow to the right of the notebook title.
+Those interested in “Exploring the Archive” can do so by accessing “Works” or “Manuscripts.”
+For instance, after following the link on the Exploring the Archive page to the “Works” menu and clicking on Frankenstein, you arrive at a landing page that (1) provides a brief introduction to the work; (2) contains links to resources with important bibliographical information about its composition; (3) and provides page images for each of its three volumes, which can be selected by clicking on the arrow to the right of the Volume number.
+Similarly, after following the link on the Exploring the Archive page to the “Manuscripts” menu and clicking on Frankenstein, you arrive at a landing page that (1) provides a brief introduction to the manuscripts; (2) contains links to resources with important contextual information; and (3) provides page images for each of its three manuscripts, in the form of draft or fair copy, which can be selected by clicking on the arrow to the right of the manuscript number.
 In the image below, the contents of Draft Notebook A (MS Abinger c.
 56 and c.
 57 [fols.
 1r - 18v]) are revealed after clicking the arrow and can be collapsed by clicking the arrow again.
 Hovering over an image with the cursor displays the manuscript shelfmark, folio number, and the state of the transcription and metadata.
 A red dot indicates that no transcription is yet available, a yellow dot indicates that a basic transcription has been created but not yet vetted, and a green dot indicates that the transcription has been fully encoded and vetted (see the "Encoding the Shelley-Godwin Archive" section for more information).

 Clicking on a thumbnail image will open the main page view pane.
 The main page view displays the metadata associated with the manuscript page and image, the color-coded status of the transcription and metadata (see "Encoding the Shelley-Godwin Archive"), and the viewing panes for the manuscript image and transcription.